 5.1.
 Elders as Directors

 All authority in the Church is derived from Jesus Christ and is exercised on His behalf.
 The primary governance structure in this local church is its eldership.
 The elders serve as the Corporation’s Board of Directors, which shall exercise all such powers of the Corporation and do all such lawful acts and things that are not prohibited by statute, the Articles of Incorporation, or by these Bylaws.
-While ordination to eldership and appointment to the board are two separate appointments, all elders of a particular local church are to be appointed to the board and therefore the terms elder and board member are interchangeable.
-The Book of Church Order addresses the number, term, qualifications, selection process, responsibilities, voting rights, removal, and resignation of elders, and is incorporated herein by reference as if fully set forth in this Section 4 of these Bylaws.
-The Church shall be responsible for the ordination of its elders in accordance with the standards maintained by its Regional Assembly and subject to the accountability generally described in Section 7 of these Bylaws, and more specifically described in Section 3 of The Book of Church Order.
+While ordination to eldership and appointment to the board are two separate appointments, all elders of a particular local church are to be appointed to the board, and therefore the terms elder and board member are interchangeable.
+The Church shall be responsible for the ordination of its elders and subject to the accountability generally described in Section 7 of these Bylaws, and more specifically described in The Book of Church Order.

 The Elder Board shall consist of not less than 3 persons, as may be determined from time to time by resolution of the Elder Board.
-If the Church has only one elder, the Corporation shall appoint as directors at least two other elders from one or more local churches represented in the same Regional Assembly in which the Church is a Partner.
-If the Church has only two elders, the Corporation shall appoint as director at least one other elder from a local church represented in the same Regional Assembly in which the Church is a Partner.
+If the Church has only one elder, the Corporation shall appoint as directors at least two other elders from one or more local churches in Trinity Fellowship Churches in which the Church is a Partner.
+If the Church has only two elders, the Corporation shall appoint as director at least one other elder from one or more local churches in Trinity Fellowship Churches in which the Church is a Partner.
 Directors shall be appointed by the Elder Board for terms as determined by the Board or until their successors are appointed and qualify in their stead.